 It’s critical that your business management software be updated regularly.
 Mobile capability issues, new features, bug fixes, and security patches are all examples of the types of updates that can easily be implemented via cloud as opposed to the more difficult on-premise.

 As mentioned above, Bitrix24, frequently provides updates and, according to user reviews, also keeps their users in the loop with helpful explanations of each update.
-One user on GetApp wrote, "Can seem a bit complex at first. - Still lacks some functionality, but hope, will catch up soon, as the releases are relatively frequent."
-The solution is ranked in third place in the business management GetRank.
+One user on GetApp wrote, “Can seem a bit complex at first. - Still lacks some functionality, but hope, will catch up soon, as the releases are relatively frequent.”
+The solution is ranked among the category leaders.

 SAP ERP is an excellent and complete on-premise solution, but it also can be too expensive and complicated for a small to medium-sized business.
 Cloud solutions provide more smaller companies more flexibility both in deployment and cost, so it doesn’t hurt to shop around and compare the options out there.

 But in case we missed some software from our list of SAP competitors or you’d like to some more research, check out our business management software listings to compare and browse more options.